MicrosoftDocs/dynamics-365-ai/ai-docs/sales/d365-ai-team-performance.md

 Applies to Dynamics 365 (online), version 9.1.0 <br>

 As a sales manager, you must help every sales rep to win deals and generate revenue more effectively.
-There will be few sales reps who can outperform other sales reps in your team to reach the quota.
-The **Teams** section provides information on how the team is attaining their objectives.
+Using the **Teams** section, you can get information on how your team is performing when it comes to attaining their objectives.
 You can analyze the data and coach everyone to win deals and generate revenue.

-On [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] app, select **Teams**.
+On the [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] app, select **Teams**.
 The **Teams** section displays as follows and contains the following two tabs:

-- Using the **Leaderboard** tab, you can see individual performance side by side, making it easy to compare which sales rep is doing good and which sales rep needs training.
+- Using the **Leaderboard** tab, you can see individual performances side by side, making it easy to compare which sales rep is doing well and which sales rep needs training.
 - Using the **Scorecards** tab, you can see reports that allow you to get a 360-degree view of each sales rep.

 > [!div class="mx-imgBorder"]